-• Paper Presentations, No Reading Assigned
+Paper Presentations, No Reading Assigned

-FINAL PAPER DUE: December 11th, by noon.
-Please upload a copy of your paper to the course moodle AND put a hard copy in Kjersten's Vollum mailbox (Vollum 133) by noon.
+FINAL PAPER DUE: December 10th, by noon.
+Please upload a copy of your paper to the course moodle.
 If you wish to receive written feedback from us on your paper please also include your mailbox number.